everscale-org/docs/src/develop/tutorial/everdev-sc.md

 ### Generate the key pair for deploy contract

-Key pair file — used calculate address contracts.
+Key pair file — used to calculate contract's address.
 In `--sign` parameter the corresponding seed phrase may be used instead of it.

 ```shell
 npx everdev signer generate coder